 As we identified the various ways that climate change could impact the DOWA Group, we paid particular attention to the automobile market due to the close connection to the Group’s main businesses and the major effect changes could have on the Group’s performance.
 From the perspective of a value chain, we analyzed changes in the automobile market resulting from the growing shift to electric vehicles (EVs) and identified the opportunities and risks for our business operations as shown below.

-To achieve carbon neutrality by 2050 and to link our efforts to address climate change to the sustainable growth of the Group, we have set new contribution targets through products and services in addition to our interim GHG emissions reduction targets for the Group for fiscal 2030.
+To achieve carbon neutrality by 2050 and to link our efforts to address climate change to the sustainable growth of the Group, we have set contribution targets through products and services and GHG emissions reduction targets as interim targets for fiscal 2030.

 The DOWA Group aims to achieve carbon neutrality by 2050.